awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 1. For the **Review** step, choose **Create launch configuration**\.

 1. Complete the **Select an existing key pair or create a new key pair** step as instructed\.
-You won't connect to your instance as part of this tutorial\.
+Connecting to an instance is not included as part of this tutorial\.
 Therefore, you can select **Proceed without a key pair** unless you intend to connect to your instance\.

 1. Choose **Create launch configuration**\.

-The launch configuration is created and the wizard to create an Auto Scaling group is displayed\.
+1. Choose **Create an Auto Scaling group using this launch configuration**\.
+The wizard to create an Auto Scaling group is displayed\.

 ## Step 2: Create an Auto Scaling Group<a name="gs-create-asg"></a>

-An Auto Scaling group is a collection of EC2 instances, and the core of Amazon EC2 Auto Scaling\.
+An Auto Scaling group is a collection of EC2 instances, and is the core of Amazon EC2 Auto Scaling\.
 When you create an Auto Scaling group, you include information such as the subnets for the instances and the initial number of instances to start with\.

-Use the following procedure to continue where you left off after creating the launch configuration or template\.
+Use the following procedure to continue where you left off after creating either a launch template or a launch configuration\.

+**To create an Auto Scaling group \(new console\)**

+1. On the **Choose launch template or configuration** page, for **Auto Scaling group name**, enter a name for your Auto Scaling group\.

+1. For **Launch template**, choose one of the following options:

+   1. \[Launch template only\] Choose the launch template that you created and then choose the default version of the launch template to use when scaling out\.

+   1. \[Launch configuration only\] Choose **Switch to launch configuration** and choose the launch configuration that you created\.

+1. Choose **Next**\.

+   The **Configure settings** page appears, allowing you to configure network settings and giving you options for launching On\-Demand and Spot Instances across multiple instance types \(if you chose a launch template\)\.

+1. \[Launch template only\] Keep **Purchase options and instance types** set to **Adhere to the launch template** to quickly create and configure an Auto Scaling group\.

+1. Keep **Network** set to the default VPC for your chosen AWS Region, or select your own VPC\.
+The default VPC is automatically configured to provide internet connectivity to your instance\.
+This VPC includes a public subnet in each Availability Zone in the Region\.

+1. For **Subnet**, choose a subnet from each Availability Zone that you want to include\.
+Use subnets in multiple Availability Zones for high availability\.

+1. Keep the rest of the defaults for this tutorial and choose **Skip to review**\.
+**Note**
+The initial size of the group is determined by its desired capacity\.
+The default value is `1` instance\.

+1. On the **Review** page, review the information for the group, and then choose **Create Auto Scaling group**\.

+We recommend the new user interface, but you can still temporarily use the old user interface\.

-**To create an Auto Scaling group**
+**To create an Auto Scaling group \(old console\)**

 1. For the **Configure Auto Scaling group details** step, do the following:

-   1. For **Group name**, type a name for your Auto Scaling group \(for example, `my-first-asg`\)\.
+   1. For **Group name**, enter a name for your Auto Scaling group \(for example, `my-first-asg`\)\.
 ![\[Auto Scaling group creation screen\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/as-gs-asg.png)

-   1. \[Launch template\] For **Launch template version**, choose whether the Auto Scaling group uses the default, the latest, or a specific version of the launch template when scaling out\.
+   1. \[Launch template\] For **Launch template version**, choose the default version of the launch template to use when scaling out\.

    1. \[Launch template\] For **Fleet Composition**, choose **Adhere to the launch template**\.

    1. Keep **Group size** set to the default value of `1` instance for this tutorial\.

    1. Keep **Network** set to the default VPC for your chosen AWS Region, or select your own VPC\.
+The default VPC is automatically configured to provide internet connectivity to your instance\.
+This VPC includes a public subnet in each Availability Zone in the Region\.

-   1. For **Subnet**, choose a subnet for the VPC\.
+   1. For **Subnet**, choose a subnet from each Availability Zone that you want to include\.
+Use subnets in multiple Availability Zones for high availability\.
-**Note**
-You can choose the Availability Zone for your instance by choosing its corresponding default subnet\.

    1. Choose **Next: Configure scaling policies**\.